 - Refresh Members – the file will be considered a snapshot of all employees working for the client's organisation.
 Any members not included in the file will be removed automatically and any members that currently do not have accounts on Reward Gateway will have accounts created based on the file.

 - Remove Members – the file will only remove members from the platform.
+You will only need the user ID for this file.

 Please select a workflow you would like to follow.